byme8/claude-code-visualization/presentation.md

 }
 ```

----
+### 🤖 Assistant

-🤖 Assistant> Now let me find the root layout component where we can add this hook:
+> Now let me find the root layout component where we can add this hook:

----
+### 🤖 Assistant

-🤖 Assistant> Perfect!
+> Perfect!
 This is the main layout.
 Let me add the dynamic title hook here:

----

-📝 File Update
+## 📝 File Update

 🔧 **Edit**: `sidebat-context.tsx`